ohugods/ohugods/README.md

 <br />

-**Software, systems and interfaces — built with purpose, precision and a bit of darkness.**
+**Software, systems and interfaces — built with purpose, precision and a bit of music.**

-<sub>Now playing: silence between notes · compiling meaning · shipping anyway</sub>
+<sub>Now playing: Radiohead: · Everything In It's Right Place</sub>

 <br />